-,

-Philippines The militant Islamist separatist group

-Abu Sayyaf threatens to poison the water

-supply in Isablela, a mainly Christian town

-on Basilan island in the country's south.

-In October, residents in six nearby villages

-2001 suspected contamination due to water

-2001 that smelled like gasoline.
-Local officials

-responded by closing pipelines and

-bringing in drinking water by truck.
-In the

-months following the 9/11 attacks on New

-York, numerous false alarms of terrorist

-activity are reported around the world.
+2001 Philippines The militant Islamist separatist group Abu Sayyaf threatens to poison the water supply in Isablela, a mainly Christian town on Basilan island in the country's south.
+In October, residents in six nearby villages suspected contamination due to water that smelled like gasoline.
+Local officials responded by closing pipelines and bringing in drinking water by truck.
+In the months following the 9/11 attacks on New York, numerous false alarms of terrorist activity are reported around the world. ------ ------------- --- are dynamited by Soviet troops retreating in front of advancing German forces.
+The facility is bombed again in 1943 by retreating German troops.